 Representatives from colleges and universities visit Gateway Science Academy during the school day to give presentations about their schools and to meet GSA students and answer their questions.
 These visits are held in College & Career Composition classes.
 Most of these visits take place during September and October.

-This year GSA students had opportunity to meet with College Reps from:
+This year GSA students had the opportunity to meet with College Reps from:

 - University of Missouri – Saint Louis